apache/druid/docs/tutorials/tutorial-rollup.md

 This tutorial will demonstrate the effects of rollup on an example dataset.

 For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+The examples in the tutorial use the [multi-stage query](../multi-stage-query/) (MSQ) task engine to execute SQL statements.

 It will also be helpful to have finished [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md) tutorials.